nickangtc/nickang-blog-gatsby/content/blog/2017-11-15-algorithm-time-complexity-big-o-notation/index.md

 The reason has to do with clear representation.
 When we say that an algorithm has a time complexity of O(n²) instead of O(a \* b) or O(ab), we are obscuring the fact that the complexity is really dependent on two inputs rather than one.
 It’s just clearer.

 That said, a lot of people will still refer to an algorithm like `overlapCount(a, b)` as having O(n²) time complexity.
 They’re not wrong because this algorithm ultimately has the same line and shape on the graph.
-I guess it’s a _potato, potahto_ sort of thing?
+I guess it’s a _po-tay-toh, po-tah-toh_ sort of thing?

 ## A note about space complexity